+FIRST YEAR Second Semester

+First Semester INGL 3

+Second year course in English 3

-INGL 3
+INGL 3 2 ESPA 3

-First year course in English 3
+First year course in English ESPA 3101 3 Course above level of basic Spanish HUMA 3112 3

-ESPA 3101

-Basic course in Spanish 3
+Basic course in Spanish CISO 3121 3 Intro. to Western Culture II 3

-CISO 3121

-Intro. to the Study of the
+Intro. to the Study of the HIST 3202 Modern World History II 3

-Social Sciences 3
+Social Sciences 3 ESMA 3015 3

-CIBI 3031
+CIBI 3031 Elementary Statistics 3

-Intro. to the Biological Sciences I 3
+Intro. to the Biological Sciences I 3 ELECTIVE

-MATE 3086

-Mathematical Reasoning

-or
+MATE 3086 Mathematical Reasoning Introductory course in any of the Social Sciences 2

+or the Social Sciences 3 18

-MATE 3171
+MATE 3171 THIRD YEAR 10

 Pre-Calculus I 3

-EDFI
+EDFI First Semester

 Course in Physical Education 1

-16

-Second Semester
+Second Semester 16 SOCI 3265 2

+Second Semester Research Methods in the Social Sciences FISI, QUIM or GEOL 3

-INGL 3
+INGL 3 Elective in Physics,

-First year course in English 3
+First year course in English 3 Chemistry or Geology 3 or 4

-ESPA 3102 U
+ESPA 3102 ELECTIVE

-Basic course in Spanish 3
+Basic course in Spanish 3 Introductory course in any of

-CISO 3122 0

-Intro. to the Study of the
+CISO 3122 Intro to the Study of the the Social Sciences 3

-Social Sciences 3
+Intro. to the Study of the Social Sciences 3 ELECTIVE Elective in Social Sciences 3

-CIBI 3032 0
+CIBI 3032 3 ELECTIVES 3

-Intro. to the Biological Sciences II 3
+Intro. to the Biological Sciences II 3 Recommended Electives 3

-MATE 3 U
+MATE 3 ELECTIVES

-Recommended course in
+Recommended course in Electives 3

-Mathematics 3
+Mathematics 3 g 1g 18

-EDFI U

-Course in Physical Education 1
+EDFI Course in Physical Education 1 Second Semester

-Course in Fingstear Education $\frac{1}{16}$
+Course in Thysical Education 1 16 FISI, QUIM or GEOL

-SECOND YEAR 10
+SECOND YEAR Elective in Physics, Chemistry

+or Geology 3 or 4

-First Semester
+First Semester ELECTIVE

-INGL 3
+INGL 3 Introductory course in any of

-Second year course in English 3
+Second year course in English 3 the Social Sciences 3

-ESPA 3
+ESPA 3 ELECTIVES Electives in Social Sciences 6

-Course above level of basic Spanish 3
+Course above level of basic Spanish 3 ELECTIVES Ü

-HUMA 3111
+HUMA 3111 2 Recommended Electives 3

-Intro. to Western Culture I 3
+Intro. to Western Culture I HIST 3201 3 ELECTIVES

-HIST 3201

-History of the Modern
+History of the Modern Electives 3

-World I 3
+World I 3 18

 CISO 3145

 Bibliography & Library

-Research in the Social
+Research in the Social 2

+Sciences ELECTIVE 3

+Introductory course in any of

+the Social Sciences 3

+3 18